jolks/kalori/README.md

 * Minimal UI/UX design is needed (DONE)
 * Most actions need to be done client side using AJAX, refreshing the page is not acceptable (DONE)
 * REST API.
 Make it possible to perform all user actions via the API, including authentication.
 (DONE)
 * Write tests!
 Decide which areas are worth testing and which kind of tests (unit, integration etc.) to utilize.
-(TO-DO)
+Run `./scripts/run_tests.sh` at project root (TO-DO)
+  - Unit tests (DONE)
+  - Functional tests
+  - Integration tests